Why do you write for young readers?

 How did you get started writing books for young readers?

 Growing up, I would hear occasionally about orphan trains, which had been active in my home state of Nebraska before I was born.
 I was a magazine writer for a long time and at some point I decided to write a couple of magazine articles about the orphan trains.
-As soon as I started my research, I knew that I would have been interested in this story when I was young, and I was certain that today’s readers would be as well.
+As soon as I started my research, I knew that I would have been fascinated by this story when I was young, and I was certain that today’s readers would be as well.
 I began to envision my first nonfiction book for young readers.
 Working with an agent in New York City, I created a proposal for the book that became Orphan Train Rider: One Boy’s True Story, which was published in 1996 and won the prestigious Boston Globe-Horn Book Award.
 After that, there was no looking back.

 Why have you chosen to write history?